 Archive | Sexuality RSS feed for this section

-Over the course of the last 2 years I have spent much time debating whether or not to make this video.
-The reason for the debate was that ones “virginity” and the term itself, are hard to define in today’s society.
-As such, I thought that I would instead make a video that opened the doors of communication to help you define for yourself what being a Virgin, and Virginity are.
+Over the last 2 years I’ve spent much time debating whether or not to make this video and/or create this post.
+Virginity, and the term itself, are hard to define in today’s society.
+As such, I thought that I would instead make a video that opened the doors of communication to help you define for yourself what being a virgin and virginity are.
+More than that, I thought it might also be a good opportunity to help change the narrative around the subject, hopefully removing judgment, criticism, and shame in the process.

 Continue Reading · Comments { 0 }